 2. Woven Baskets for Toys

-When you don’t have room to tuck things away, purchasing some stylish woven baskets to toss loose toys in can be a great option.
+When you don’t have room to tuck things away, purchasing some wicker baskets or woven baskets for storage to toss loose toys in can be a great option.
 Small baskets can be tucked into corners or behind furniture without looking too childish for an adult space.